rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 RsyncGUI is **not developed to be an easy synchronize and backup tool**.
 The main purpose is to ease the use of rsync and synchronize files on your Mac to remote FreeBSD and Linux servers.
 And of course restore files from remote servers.
 The UI might also be difficult to understand or complex if you don't know what rsync is.
 It is not required to know rsync but it will ease the use and understanding of RsyncGUI.
 But it is though, possible to use RsyncGUI by just adding a source and remote backup catalog using default parameters.

+RsyncGUI as your main backuptool
+|---|
 If your plan is to use RsyncGUI as your main tool for backup of files, please investigate and understand the limits of it.
 RsyncGUI is quite powerful, but it is might not the primary backup tool for the average user of macOS.
-|---|

 ### The --delete parameter